-- Sixty units beyond GER 202, including GER 285 and 312.
-At least half of these units must be taken at Lawrence.
-Only 12 units taught in English may count toward the major, but tutorials taken in conjunction with English courses may count as German credit.
+- 60 units beyond GER 202, including GER 312: Reading Texts and Contexts.
+At least 36 of these units must be taken at Lawrence.
+Only 12 units taught in English may count toward the major, but tutorials in German taken in conjunction with courses taught in English may count as German credit.

-- 2. Students usually complete a capstone project in the senior seminar or in conjunction with a departmental course taken during the senior year.
+- Students usually complete a capstone project in the senior seminar or in conjunction with a departmental course taken during the senior year (see Senior Experience below).

-- 3. Students who expect to graduate will present a portfolio by the second week of their final term.
+- Students who expect to graduate present a portfolio by the second week of their final term.
 The student's advisor will review a portfolio consisting of the following materials submitted electronically:

-- a brief statement in which students evaluate their development as German majors
+- a brief reflection statement in which students evaluate their intellectual development as German majors

-- a list of courses taken for the majorr
+- a list of courses taken for the major

-- sample pages of Lesejournale from all German courses numbered 300 and above taken at Lawrence
+- sample Lesejournale or other short writing assignments from all German courses numbered 300 and above taken at Lawrence

 - four papers from upper-level courses, two of which may be from courses taken abroad